Blooms Etc. takes over floral shop in Sacramento

 “It’s a passion of my mom’s.
 She really enjoys making floral arrangements, wreaths and that type of thing.
 I have an interior decorating degree, so it’s one of my passions as well,” she said.

-While the store has just opened and Summer months can be slower, Crick said, word is starting to circulate and business has still been great so far.
-She said the store is also already setting out it’s Fall displays and putting Winter items out.
+While the store has just opened and the summer months can be slower, Crick said, the word is starting to circulate and business has still been great so far.
+She said the store is also already setting out its fall displays and putting winter items out.

 Having opened the store in the middle of the COVID-19 pandemic, Crick said it remains to be seen how it might affect business.

-Blooms Etc., located on Main Street in Sacramento, is open Tuesday-Friday 10 a.m. to 4 p.m. and Saturdays 10 a.m. to 2 p.m.
+Blooms Etc., on Main Street in Sacramento, is open from 10 a.m. to 4 p.m.
+Tuesday through Friday, and from 10 a.m. to 2 p.m on Saturdays.

 Christie Netherton, cnetherton@mcleannews.com, 270-691-7360